arbelna/World-Cup-2026-Bracket/README.md

 The backtests indicate that a compact CatBoost model built from public tournament-start signals can provide a useful foundation for full-tournament simulations.

 At the match level, the model consistently outperforms the Elo baseline under leave-one-tournament-out evaluation.
 The improvement is visible across historical tournaments and remains strong on the WC2026 out-of-sample holdout.
 At the bracket level, the model is **competitive** with the market-derived baseline.
 The goal is not to beat the market, which aggregates far more information, but to track it closely enough to be a reliable simulation foundation.
+The market is better calibrated for mid-range favourites (0.5-0.7 probability range), but this gap is concentrated at the group and R16 stages; from the quarter-finals onward it has negligible practical impact on bracket outcomes.

 ### Match-level probability estimates